Before the EU AI Act Delay Deal: The Digital Omnibus and the High-Risk Calendar

 The geographic scope stays the same.
 The AI Act applies to providers and deployers placing AI systems on the EU market or whose AI system output is used in the EU — regardless of where the provider is incorporated.
 U.S., UK, and other non-EU companies that serve EU customers are in scope exactly as they were before.

 - ●Do not pause the Annex III inventory.
-You still need to know which of your AI systems fall in the high-risk tiers.
-Classification does not depend on when obligations become enforceable.
+You still need to know which AI systems fall in high-risk tiers.
+Classification does not depend on the application date.

 The Bigger Picture